stan-buren/stan-buren/README.md

 I've been an **opera singer and dancer**, travelled across 100+ cities across Russia with famous Saint-Petersburg rock-opera "Jesus Christ Superstar".
 A **children movies filmmaker** and **scriptwriter**.
 I worked as a **lawyer** for 6 months.
 I've been an **e-commerce businessman** for over 3 years, building financial analysis for myself.
 As time goes by I realise two things: I _love data_ and I want to _stop all my business_ and _relocate from Russia_.

-I decided to live near Data Lake in a cosy Data Warehouse with a DuckDB in it, Redpanda on it's roof and B-Trees all other the place.
+I decided to live near Data Lake in a cosy Data Warehouse with a DuckDB, chewing SeaweedFS in it, and Pandas walking beside B-Trees all other the place.
+Hold on my Kafka book, you see the Iseberg here?
+Lets Go here to see some Linux penguins, and Polars.
+Lay down, my friend, the sun sets below the horison.
+There will be PySparks soon.

 ## 🛠 Tech Stack